Encoding complex-balanced thermalization in quantum circuits

-It is noted that these enhanced temporal correlations differ from the thermal correlations in regular thermal light~\cite{Gatti2004, Valencia2005, Zhang2005, Tan2023, Lee2023} or the quantum correlations enhanced by complex nonlinear photonic processes~\cite{Burnham_1970, Couteau_2018}.
-With fine tuning, the generated strongly temporally-correlated dichromatic photonic modes facilitate realization of relevant correlation-based sensing techniques, such as ghost imaging~\cite{Gatti2004, Valencia2005, Zhang2005} and two-photon lidar~\cite{Tan2023, Lee2023}.
+These enhanced temporal correlations differ from the thermal correlations in regular thermal light~\cite{Gatti2004, Valencia2005, Zhang2005, Tan2023, Lee2023} or the quantum correlations enhanced by complex nonlinear photonic processes~\cite{Burnham_1970, Couteau_2018}.
+With fine tuning, the generated strongly temporally correlated dichromatic photonic modes facilitate the realization of relevant correlation-based sensing techniques, such as ghost imaging~\cite{Gatti2004, Valencia2005, Zhang2005} and two-photon lidar~\cite{Tan2023, Lee2023}.

-\textit{LEP-protected quantum synchronization at finite temperatures}.---In the second application, two spins are driven by $N_\text{q}=6$ reservoir qubits through the quantum-circuit platform [Fig.~\ref{fig:fig4}(a) left].
+\textit{LEP-protected quantum synchronization at finite temperatures}.---Likewise, on this platform, $N_\text{q}=6$ reservoir qubits perfectly lock the stable phase coherence evolution between two spins [Fig.~\ref{fig:fig4}(a) left], thereby activating their long-term quantum synchronization (QS).
 For simplicity, we modulate only the coupling angle $\theta^{(n)} = \varphi_0$ when the collision is associated with the transition ``$0 \leftrightarrow 1$" between the ground state $\ket{0}$ and the first excited state $\ket{1}$.
-For the other transitions, $\sin\theta^{(n)} = \sin \varphi_\text{c} = \tanh \theta_\text{q}$ are fixed.
-This platform enables a quantum synchronization (QS) over a wide parameter region where $\varphi_0 > \varphi_\text{c}$ and temperature $T > 0$ is finite [colored region in Fig.~\ref{fig:fig4}(b)].
-In this region, two Liouvillian eigenstates with zero eigenvalues coalesce, resulting in a rank-$2$ LEP.
-One of the coalescing eigenstates originates from the system Hamiltonian, while the other is induced by the modified KMS relation.
-The pair of coalescing eigenstates are associated with a pair of \textit{oscillation modes}, e.g. $\ketbra{0}{1}$ and $\ketbra{1}{0}$, which have the maximal real part and form a conjugate pair along the imaginary axis of the Liouvillian spectrum [Fig.~\ref{fig:fig4}(a) right].
-These oscillation modes govern the long-term QS dynamics, thus protecting QS through the LEP.
-At zero temperature, QS vanishes in the absence of thermal fluctuations.
+For the other transitions, we fix $\sin\theta^{(n)} = \sin \varphi_\text{c} = \tanh \theta_\text{q}$.
+This platform enables QS over a wide parameter region where $\varphi_0 < \varphi_\text{c}$ and temperature $T > 0$ is finite [colored region in Fig.~\ref{fig:fig4}(b)].
+In this region, the long-term dynamics is governed by two zero-eigenvalue modes and a conjugate pair of oscillation modes with zero real parts, all of which lie on the imaginary axis of the Liouvillian spectrum [Fig.~\ref{fig:fig4}(a) right], as enforced by the modified KMS relation~\eqref{eq:modifiedKMS}.
+The zero-eigenvalue modes form a rank-$2$ LEP, sharing one of the Hamiltonian eigenstates $\ket{0}$, while the oscillation modes are associated with the off-diagonal parts $\ketbra{0}{1}$ and $\ketbra{1}{0}$ in $\rho^{(n)}_\text{s}$, sustaining the evolution of phase coherence.
+Upon violation of the LEP due to the breakdown of Eq.~\eqref{eq:modifiedKMS} for $\ket{0}$, the eigenvalues associated with the oscillation modes exhibit negative real parts.
+These modes decay in the long term, leading to the loss of QS.
+Thus, the long-term QS dynamics is protected by the LEP.
+At zero preparation temperature, the QS of two spins vanishes in the absence of thermal fluctuations.

 To quantify QS, we compute the Pearson correlation

 where the expectation value $\overline{\mathcal{O}} = (1/n') \sum^{n+n'-1}_{z=n} \braket{\mathcal{O}}_z$ is measured at $t = n \bar{t}$ and then averaged over $n' = 2000$ collision steps.
 Starting from the initial state $\rho_\text{s}^{(0)} = \ketbra{\uparrow_1 \downarrow_2}{\uparrow_1 \downarrow_2}$, which represents the antiparallel configuration for the two spins, $C_{12}$ evolves towards $1$ in the long term.
 This indicates perfect in-phase QS [Fig.~\ref{fig:fig4}(c)], which is protected by LEP.
 In the case of a ferromagnetic Ising-type interaction, the platform yields perfect anti-phase QS with $C_{12} = -1$ (see SM~\cite{SM}).